Canterbury house prices still rising, may escape downturn

 Strong value growth in Selwyn and Waimakariri, 5.7 and 5 per cent respectively, has helped pull up the overall figure, Vaughan said.

-Christchurch's average property value was up 2.3 per cent over the quarter, and 26.8 per cent over the year, to $791,000, and even accounting for the slowdown, it is likely the city will cross the $800,000 mark in coming months, Vaughan said.
+Christchurch's average property value was up 2.3 per cent over the quarter, and 26.8 per cent over the year, to $791,000, and even accounting for the slowdown, it is likely the city will cross the $800,000 mark in coming months.

 However, house prices in some of the city's more populated, higher-value suburbs dropped over the quarter, including Fendalton (-$25,000), Merivale (-$15,000) and Kennedys Bush (-$11,000).